rdkcentral/firebolt-certification-suite/cypress/TestCases/FireboltCertification/UserGrants.md

     }

  2.**Dependencies**
- * Capabilities which are dependent on other grantPolicy, have to be added inside "dependencies" object of "capabilities" object.
+ * Capabilities which are dependent on other grant policies must be added inside "dependencies" object of "capabilities" object.
- * For eg:, if "discovery.watched" api has to use the grantPolicy of "app-usage", then we have to add the dependency as following :
+ * Example structure for a capability with dependencies (e.g., discovery.watched depends on app-usage):
     "capabilities": {
                         "supported": [
                             ...